bodhi/bodhi.github.com/_posts/2011-11-30-turning-callbacks-inside-out.markdown

 3. The callback block calling *every* event method on the anonymous instance.
-However, since the anonymous class ignores all messages bar the event that was "triggered", actually evaluating only the block matching the trigger.
+However, since the anonymous class ignores all messages bar the event that was "triggered", the callback only executes the block matching the trigger.

 Writing out these steps, I feel a bit sheepish in taking so long to